Early Alzheimer's Gene Is A Curse For Families, A Gift For Science

 On the November morning in Colton, Ringman arrived at Ramos' home where the extended family was gathered.
 He pulled the brothers and a few others aside to deliver his grim news: Both men had the Jalisco mutation.
 Ramos said the brothers sat in near silence.
 She doesn't think Jay understood, and John, already a quiet man, just seemed scared.

-Later that morning, a larger group of family members met with Ringman around a long dining room table: the Kitchens' father, aunts and uncles; Lopez and Jay's ex-wife.
+Later that morning, a larger group of family members met with Ringman around a long dining room table: the Kitchens' father, aunts and uncles, Lopez and Jay's ex-wife.
 Jay's son came with his newborn, who fussed in a stroller.

 Projecting pictures and diagrams on the wall, the doctor explained the basics of early-onset Alzheimer's disease and the different mutations that can cause it.